 As solopreneurs, we often hear about having too many hats to wear.
 Well, one hat we must all wear is the financial one.
 Since we are moving into tax season, we are being forced to take care of our financial work so that we can get those returns in on time.
-Many of us dislike this work and so don’t pay much attention the rest of the year.
-This is a good time to have a look at our financial systems and stream line.
+Many of us dislike this work and so don’t pay much attention to the rest of the year.
+This is a good time to have a look at our financial systems and streamline.
+Let’s explore Wearing Your Financial Hat.

 Streamline Your Financial Systems